yfabio/Box/README.md

 # JavaFX Box

-Have you ever wondered what is in your wardrobe and forgot that you had thrown your favorite garment away, then this app is for you to keep track of any belongs you have.
+Have you ever wondered what is in your wardrobe and forgot that you had thrown your favorite garment away, then this app is for you to keep track of any belongs you might have.

 <h3>Features</h3>